brycehemme/svn-google-authn/README.md

 svn-google-authn
 ================

-This document assumes install on a stock Ubuntu 12.04.3 instance with no prior installations
+This document assumes install on a stock Ubuntu 12.04.3 instance with no prior installations.
+It is also assumed that you're using a user with root priveleges.

 Connect to instance through shell or Putty if using Windows